Sheng ji: Determining the dominant suit and rank

 The dominant rank is always equal to the score of the declarers in any particular round.
-Hence, when the declarers obtain a score of 5, the rank for that round is 5; when the score is raised to 7, the rank is 7, and so on.
+Since both teams start with a score of 2, the dominant rank in the first round is 2.
+When the declarers obtain a score of 5, the rank for that round is 5; when the score of the declarers is raised to 7, the rank is 7, and so on.